 Use any of the methods of making an aiming device outlined above.
 Center a distant object in the opening.
 Make sure both eyes stay open and face the object squarely.
-Without losing sight of the opening, bring the hands, card or paper to the face.
+Without losing sight of the opening, bring the hands, card, or paper to the face.
 The aiming device will come to the dominant eye.

 Finger-Point Method

 With a pointing method, a distant object or a partner is used.
-The finger is pointed naturally at the object with both eyes open and the face square to the object.
+The finger is pointed naturally at the object with both eyes open and the face squared to the object.
 The eyes are covered or closed alternately.
-When the dominate eye is closed or covered the finger appears to jump away from the original location.
+When the dominant eye is closed or covered, the fingers appear to jump away from the original location.

-Tube Methods
+Tube Method

-Kaleidoscopes, toilet paper tubes and similar objects can be used with many young people to determine eye dominance.
-When the person is not aware of being tested for eye dominance, the tube will almost always be brought to the dominate eye.
-This also occurs with spotting scopes, telescopes and similar tolls where one-eyed viewing is needed.
+Kaleidoscopes, toilet paper tubes, and similar objects can be used with many young people to determine eye dominance.
+When the person is not aware of being tested for eye dominance, the tube will almost always be brought to the dominant eye.
+This also occurs with spotting scopes, telescopes, and similar tolls where one-eyed viewing is needed.

-The above excerpt taken from the 4-H 428 "4-H Shooting Sports Guide Leader Manual" University of WI Extension
+\ The above excerpt taken from the 4-H 428 "4-H Shooting Sports Guide Leader Manual", University of Wisconsin Extension